flairlabs/sails-vagrant/README.md

 ###  Install Vagrant ###

 - Download and install [VirtualBox 4.3.12](https://www.virtualbox.org/wiki/Download_Old_Builds_4_3)
-  - Do not open VirtualBox or create a virtual machine.
-This will be handled by Vagrant.
 - Download and install [Vagrant 1.6.4](https://www.vagrantup.com/download-archive/v1.6.4.html) or better

 #### Windows Users ####